Entropire/entropire.github.io/Content/SimpleCommands.md

 I created this project because I found myself rewriting a command interface in multiple c# projects.
 So to stop myself from reinventing the wheel and to save time, I decided to build a reusable command system that I could use in all my project where I needed it.
 The goal of this project was to create a lightweight, easy-to-use library that provides a flexible way to define, register and trigger commands.
-And publish it as a NuGet package for convenient reuse that u can install here//insert link.

 ## Core Features
 - Define commands with ease